NoBrainerORM/nobrainer.io/docs/configuration.md

   # The default is :soft for development or test environment, otherwise :hard.
   # config.durability = config.default_durability

+  # Persisted Strings have a configurable maximum length.
+To get rid of the
+  # length validation, you may use the Text type instead.
+  # config.max_string_length = 255

   # user_timezone can be configured with :utc, :local, or :unchanged.
   # When reading an attribute from a model which type is Time, the timezone
   # of that time is translated according to this setting.